Are you in a panic situation where you have inserted your car key into the ignition, turned the key and realized that it wouldn’t turn or come out?

 1. Make sure that your car battery is charged

 A common problem when your key is stuck in the ignition and when you can’t start the car is that the car battery is dead or low on voltage.
-Charge your car battery for some time with a car battery charger to make sure that it’s a low voltage problem.
+Charge your car battery for some time with a car battery charger to see if it’s a low voltage problem.
 Low voltage can cause the ignition lock not to release the key.

-If you have an automatic car, you do most likely need to have your shifter in the Parking position to get the key out from the ignition.
-This can also be caused by a faulty shifter switch, where the car thinks that the shifter is in another position than it’s actually in.
+If you have an automatic car, you most likely need to have your shifter in the parking position to get the key out from the ignition.
+This can also be caused by a faulty shifter switch, where the car thinks that the shifter is in a different position than it’s actually in.